kaedyn01/nvim-config/README.md

 ## NeoVim Config

 This is my NeoVim config for future use.
+All config options will be put in *init.lua*

 ## Linux Installation